swedenconnect/signature-validation/README.md

 #### API documentation

-Java API documentation for [**se.idsec.sigval.base:cert-validation**](https://idsec-solutions.github.io/sig-validation-base/javadoc/cert-validation).
+Java API documentation for [se.idsec.sigval.base:cert-validation](https://idsec-solutions.github.io/sig-validation-base/javadoc/cert-validation).

 ### Usage

-The main feature provided by this module is the certificate validity checker implementation and its supporting implementation of certificate path building and certificate status checking
+The main feature provided by this module is the certificate validity checker implementation and its supporting implementation of certificate path building and certificate status checking.

-#### CRL cache
+#### CRL Cache

-The CRLCache is an intefrace which provides the basic functions to locate a CRL based on URL or a CRLDistributionPoint extension from an X.509 certificate as well as a function to update cached CRL data.
+The [CRLCache](https://github.com/idsec-solutions/sig-validation-base/blob/master/cert-validation/src/main/java/se/idsec/sigval/cert/validity/crl/CRLCache.java) is an interface that provides the basic functions to locate a CRL based on an URL or a CRLDistributionPoint extension from an X.509 certificate as well as a function to update cached CRL data.

-The default implementation CRLCacheImpl implements a cache where downloaded CRL:s are cached and stored in a specified location.
+The default implementation [CRLCacheImpl](https://github.com/idsec-solutions/sig-validation-base/blob/master/cert-validation/src/main/java/se/idsec/sigval/cert/validity/crl/impl/CRLCacheImpl.java) implements a cache where downloaded CRL:s are cached and stored in a specified location.

-The following code demonstrate creation of a CRL cache.
+The following code demonstrate creation of a CRL cache:

 ```
-CRLCache crlCache(File cacheFolder, long recacheGracePeiod) {
+CRLCache crlCache(File cacheFolder, long recacheGracePeriod) {
-  return new CRLCacheImpl(cacheFolderFile, recacheGracePeiod);
+  return new CRLCacheImpl(cacheFolderFile, recacheGracePeriod);
 }

 ```

-The recacheGracePeiod parameter indicates the time in ms before a recently cached CRL is allowed to be recached.
-If the time since last recache is less than this time, no recache is performed even if the recache function is called.
+The `recacheGracePeriod` parameter indicates the time in milliseconds before a recently cached CRL is allowed to be re-cached.
+If the time since last re-cache is less than this time, no re-cacheing is performed even if the re-cache function is called.

-#### Validity checker
+#### Validity Checker

-The StatusCheckingCertificateValidatorImpl class implements the CertificateValidator intefrace to provide certificate validatioin based on CRL and OCSP certificate status checking as well as PKIX path validation.
+The [StatusCheckingCertificateValidatorImpl](https://github.com/idsec-solutions/sig-validation-base/blob/master/cert-validation/src/main/java/se/idsec/sigval/cert/chain/impl/StatusCheckingCertificateValidatorImpl.java) class implements the [CertificateValidator](https://github.com/idsec-solutions/signservice-commons/blob/master/commons/signservice-commons/src/main/java/se/idsec/signservice/security/certificate/CertificateValidator.java) interface to provide certificate validation based on CRL and OCSP certificate status checking as well as PKIX path validation.

 The following code demonstrate creation of a certificate validator: